4 Days in London: A Perfect Itinerary for First Timers

 We LOVE walking around cities, and think it’s the best way to experience a city.
 But if we’re being honest, it’s nearly impossible to walk around London – it’s just too big!

 The good news is that the public transportation network in London is excellent.
-You can use the buses and the tube (the Underground) to zip around the city.
+You can use the buses and the Tube (the Underground) to zip around the city.

 Public Transportation is Both Expensive and 100% Worth it